 Having followers on WeChat or Weibo is great but now what you have to do is to engage them to create a real flow of interest and potential future customers.
 Use creative ways such as games, challenges, or Q&A, for example, to push your Chinese followers to interact with you but also with each other.

 #7 Do some storytelling and have a real brand power

 If you really want your brand to gain visibility and to be seen as a must-visit place at your location, you should have a strong brand image.
 This brand image should be unique and proper to your brand.
-You can use storytelling by posting videos on Youku and then sharing it on social media for example.
-You can choose any kind of characteristic as long as it aligns with your corporate values and shows your business as a human corporation.
+You can use storytelling by posting videos on Youku and then sharing them on social media for example.
+You can choose any kind of character as long as it aligns with your corporate values and shows your business as a human corporation.

 #8 Take care of your employees in charge of the project

 Speaking about human beings, last research and studies showed that taking care of your employees actually allows you to deliver better products and services.
 A study done by Shangri-la stated that upselling at the front desk improved hotel reputation by 25%!
 Needless to say, if you have social media managers who are not fully committed or even trusted, they won’t do the best they could do.
-Allow your social managers to be autonomous, to work independently while providing them with clear objectives, efficient tools, and the right contacts to reach out for in case of emergency.
+Allow your social managers to be autonomous, to work independently while providing them with clear objectives, efficient tools, and the right contacts to reach out for in case of an emergency.

 #9 Work with Official account

 Before engaging with your followers, or even creating a social media account, you should make sure that your accounts are “official”.
 If we take WeChat for example, if you don’t have the official account status you can’t have your own company QR code, send push notifications to your followers and in some cases (depending on the type of official account) you can’t create your own app or mini-website on WeChat.
 Finally, if you own a verified account, Chinese visitors will have more trust in your brand and your reputation will improve.

 #10 Use Chinese KOLs to promote video content